10 Meaningful Ways to Support a Foster FamilyGO Project

 Laws vary state-to-state, but this may require a background check or special certification from the foster family’s licensing agency.
 Be proactive to find out what you need to do, and then follow through.
 Try to make this support regular, because your consistent presence could have a powerful stabilizing effect for both the child(ren) and the family.

 This is a big one.
 Foster parenthood (and parenthood in general), and the busyness and complexity that comes with it, can often leave foster parents feeling isolated or unknown.
 Regularly and proactively check in with your friends to see how they’re doing.
-Grieve with them.
 Laugh with them.
+Cry with them.
 Pray with them.
 Finally, try not to give unsolicited advice; be with them and listen.

 You can bless a family by simply letting them know you’re available to help with day-to-day chores and errands.
-Then follow through!
 Most foster families feel awkward asking for specific needs but would gladly accept help with household tasks.

 Say: “I’d like to mow your lawn this week.
 What day works best?”
 Then follow through.

-Ask: “Could I help with your laundry this week?
-I will pick it up on Thursday and bring it back clean and folded on Friday.”
+Ask: “Could I help with your grocery shopping this week?
+Send me your list and I will pick up and deliver what you need.”
 Then follow through.

 8. Invite the whole family over for dinner or playdate